atladev/LOCI/README.md

 # LOCI - Restaurant Management App

-A complete solution for managing your restaurant using Flutter and Firebase.
+A complete solution for managing your restaurant built with Flutter and Firebase.

 <br />